 Take a journey through Finland’s industrial past

-Finland’s historic ironwork villages (ruukkikylät) are places where the clang of forges has faded into the quiet rhythm of artisan studios, summer markets, and riverside cafés.
+Finland’s historic ironworks villages (ruukkikylät) are places where the clang of forges has faded into the quiet rhythm of artisan studios, summer markets, and riverside cafés.
 Founded mainly between the 17th and 19th centuries, these villages once bustled with furnaces, hammers, and foundries.
 Today, they are living museums of culture and creativity where the industrial past frames a modern, slow-paced countryside experience.